 Being an entrepreneur means wearing many hats, especially if you’re just starting out.
-For many small businesses in this day and age, years pass before there is enough room in the budget to pay someone a salary.
+For many small businesses in this day and age, years pass before there is enough room in the budget to pay someone a competitive salary.
 Many entrepreneurs don’t even collect a real paycheck their first year, so you have to learn as much as you can to grow your business quickly.
 If you’re running an operation solo, here are five skills you should start learning to give your business an edge.

 If you are interested in owning a fleet, then you’ll want to learn how to manage commercial vehicles like a boss.
 You can review a fleet manager’s guide to dash cams with GPS tracking here, which are one of the leading safety features in trucks today.
 Dash cams and fleet management software give you an in-depth look at how your fleet is running, how drivers are performing and how to improve to reduce costs.

 You might outsource your content now but consider how much more effective it would be to know how to make your own designs.
 Graphic design is about so much more than a logo and sleek website.
 With the right design skills, you can make all your business’s promotional material, including business cards, posters, social media posts and the like.
 Being able to do this also helps you craft a cohesive brand identity that’s both appropriate for your audience and engaging to viewers.

 While it’s best to leave business financing to a professional, small business owners can manage their own expenses well with a little know-how.
 Learn about insurance requirements, tax rates, invoicing and expense reporting now so you can maximize your profit.
 Keep detailed records as much as you can, and don’t underestimate the importance of a budget.
 Even if you are making a good profit, you should be making calculations for growth projection as well.
 Without knowing how to scale your business, you’ll eventually stagnate.